Kgotta-contribute/PROJECTS_On_RESUME/signal-new-clone/README.md

 # PROJECT -> SIGNAL CLONE FROM REACT NATIVE & REACT JS

 - Here is my Signal Clone Application which is made using React Native, React JS and Firebase! ^_^
-### - 💚📱 This is my SIGNAL CLONE that runs on ANDRID, iOS & WEB !
+### - 💚📱 This is my SIGNAL CLONE that runs on ANDROID, iOS & WEB !

 <br>
 <br>